geospatialweb/express-vue3-tsx/README.md

 * Vue 3: Composition API, ES6 Proxy and reactive local/global state management without Vuex, Pinia or Redux

 To that end, this experiment has been an overwhelming success.
 Everything coalesces nicely.
-Further, Vite is super fast for development compilation and Jest-compatible Vitest looks promising indeed.
+Further, Vite is super fast for HMR development re-compilation (without Webpack) and Jest-compatible Vitest test runner performs to expectations.
 You be the judge...

 NOTE: .env file is available upon request at johncampbell@geospatialweb.ca